-The recruitment process for MUFG’s graduate programmes consists of an online application, a telephone interview and an assessment day.
-The telephone interview has in previous years been carried out by a member of the bank’s human resources (HR) team and lasted around 30 to 40 minutes.
+The recruitment process for MUFG’s graduate programmes consists of an online application, online assessments, a telephone interview and an assessment day.
+The telephone interview lasts around 30 minutes and in previous years has been carried out by a member of the bank’s human resources (HR) team.

-Gemma Adams, then HR director at MUFG, said the interview typically comprises questions that fall into five categories.
+A former graduate recruiter at MUFG told TARGETjobs that the interview typically comprises questions that fall into five categories.

 1) Academic achievements